Briar Cliff Chargers football

 The Briar Cliff Chargers football team represents Briar Cliff University in college football in the National Association of Intercollegiate Athletics (NAIA).
 The Chargers are members of the Great Plains Athletic Conference (GPAC), fielding its team in the GPAC since 2003.
 The Chargers play their home games at Bishop Heelan Memorial Field in Sioux City, Iowa.

-Their head coach is Shane LaDage, who took over the position for the 2021 season.
+Their head coach is Nathan Koziol, who took over the position in 2026.